tehreem-k/SecDevOps-Assignment-Kubernetes/README.md

 ----------

 ## Prerequisites
-- Linux VM or EC2 instance (Amazon Linus 2 recommended)
+- Linux VM or EC2 instance (Amazon Linux 2 recommended)
 - If it is an EC2 instance, open port  30007 in security group

 ---